 Note: The need for a PRC is requested by the practicum/clinical placement site, not the university.
 Students, therefore, DO NOT hand in PRC results of any level to the department.
-Students are asked to keep copies of the record check results and have them available in the event a clinical site requires the results.
+Students are asked to upload a copy of the PRC/VSS to Synergy Gateway and to keep the original to share with clinical sites, as required.

-Students who Live in the Metro Toronto Area (M Postal Code)
+Students Who Live in the Metro Toronto Area (M Postal Code)

-In accordance with the Police Record Checks Reform Act (PRCRA), the Royal Canadian Mounted Police (RCMP) Ministerial Directive and the RCMP's Dissemination of Criminal Record Information policy, the Toronto Police Service (TPS) provides three types of Police Reference Checks:
+In accordance with the Police Record Checks Reform Act (PRCRA), the Royal Canadian Mounted Police (RCMP) Ministerial Directives and the RCMP's Dissemination of Criminal Record Information policy, the Toronto Police Service (TPS) provides three types of Police Record Checks: